jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - Provide a network-aware framework to extend scheduling features of Kubernetes by considering latency and bandwidth.
 - Consider different pods as an Application:
     - The creation of an **Application Group (AppGroup) CRD**
-- Mapping the cluster infrastructure into zones and nodes:
+- Define network weights for each node / zone in the cluster:
     - The creation of a **Network Topology (NetworkTopology) CRD**:
 - Establish a specific order to allocate Pods based on their AppGroup CRD.
     - Implementation of a **QueueSort** plugin based on [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting#:~:text=In%20computer%20science%2C%20a%20topological,before%20v%20in%20the%20ordering.)
 - The advertising of the nodes (physical) bandwidth capacity as [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/):
-    - bandwidth requests and limitations allow filtering overloaded nodes (bandwidth) considered for scheduling.
+    - Bandwidth requests and limitations allow filtering overloaded nodes (bandwidth) considered for scheduling.
-    - consider bandwidth requests for scoring plugins (e.g., `MostRequested`, `BalancedAllocation`)
+    - Consider bandwidth requests for scoring plugins (e.g., `MostRequested`, `BalancedAllocation`)
 - Evaluate the risk of allocating pods on nodes based on their current demand (network bandwidth).
     - Implementation of a **Filter** plugin based on the [Trimaran load-aware scheduler](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).
 - Near-optimal scheduling decisions based on latency: